Posted on

 Deep learning and AI revolutionize biometric authentication

-Big Data and AI in Face Recognition
+Big Data, Deep Learning, and AI in Face Recognition

-Innovations in deep learning technology are revolutionizing the way we think, the way we work and the way we use data.
+Innovations in deep learning technology are revolutionizing the way we think, the way we work, and the way we use data.
 For instance, the winners (e.g. Microsoft) take great advantage of the new possibilities generated through Big Data and AI.
 To train the algorithms for face verification, giant data sets of millions of faces were used.
 The important difference between traditional vendors and companies like Microsoft is the access to huge amounts of data.
 This opens unknown opportunities for training recognition engines.
-The ultimate result is an extreme discrepancy between the established vendors and the new players.
+The ultimate result is an extreme discrepancy between the established vendors and new players.
 Deep convolutional neural networks for image classification are the key to generating new levels of accuracy in face recognition.

-Finally, there’s one good news and one bad from the customers’ point of view: On the one hand, the results have shown that biometric authentication, like any other industry, is subject to change depending on technological advancements.
+From the customers’ perspective, there is both good and bad news to report: On the one hand, the results have shown that biometric authentication, like any other industry, is subject to change depending on technological advancements.
 Massive changes in standards and processes can occur.
 On the other hand, there’s no need to keep away from biometric authentication software as it constantly evolves and gets better.
 This can be dealt with using Biometrics as a Service in a SaaS model.
-This way, companies can leverage from the constant enhancement of the whole biometrics industry.
-This way they stay at the forefront of innovations automatically.
-Biometrics as a Service is the natural answer when it comes to deciding for a certain technology in a rapidly moving industry like ours.
+This way, companies can leverage the constant enhancement of the whole biometrics industry.
+By doing so, they can automatically keep up with the latest innovations and remain at the forefront.

 Contact